oracle-samples/oci-data-science-ai-samples/ai-quick-actions/troubleshooting-tips.md

 ### Service Timeout Error
 If you see service timeout error, it means the model deployment could not load the model and start the inference container within the stipulated time.
 To understand the reason behind service timeout, check your logs.
 Fetch logs using `ads watch` command as described in section [Logs](#Logs). **If this returns empty, confirm that log groups and log links are displayed on the model deployment details page**.

-If logs are attached and you run the `ads watch` comand and successfully retrieve the logs, proceed below -
+If logs are attached and you run the `ads watch` command and successfully retrieve the logs, proceed below -

 Here are some frequently found issues.
 Please note it could fail for reasons not listed here, but they form the bulk of the issues seen by the users -